 - Pupils learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
 Pupils benefit from a strong partnership between practitioners and parents and/or carers.

-Nursery and Reception have curriculum maps that outline the seven key areas of learning on a two-year rolling programme.
-This ensures that adequate amount of time and coverage is allocated to each key area.
+Nursery and Reception follow one year cycle curriculum maps linked to the rest of the school.
+They outline the seven key areas which ensures that adequate amount of time and coverage is allocated to each key area through well planned themes.
+So, all children learn more and know more.

-Medium Term planning supports teachers to plan a board, balanced and meaningful curriculum that enables pupils to build on previous learning and have opportunities to master new concepts whilst providing the flexibility for children to follow their own interests and ideas.
+Our pedagogical approach to learning begins with Medium Term Planning which supports teachers to plan a board, balanced and sequenced series of lessons documented on the progression grids.
+The curriculum enables pupils to build on previous learning and have opportunities to master new concepts whilst providing the flexibility for children to follow their own interests and ideas.
+Systematic well planned lessons are taught through teacher directed and teacher led which leads into play-based learning where children can access a language rich environment through all 7 areas of learning independently inside and outside.